foldesandras/BackgroundMove-Wallpaper/README.md

 ### Usage

-Simply download the executable file and run it on your Windows machine.
+Simply download the ZIP extract it and run the executable file on your Windows machine.
 Follow the on-screen instructions to set up the animation for your background images.

 ### Contributing